Treatment of Constipation In Older Adults

 Approximately 20 percent of seniors experience chronic constipation.

-Most people tend to be constipated versus obstipated.
 Constipation refers to a condition in which you may have fewer than three bowel movements in a week.

 Constipation is not life-threatening and is usually not an emergency.